codeface-io/SwiftObserver/README.md

 }
 ```

 Through the author, observers can determine a message's origin.
-This is a useful addition to the plain messenger pattern, where it allows observers to identify message senders.
+In the plain messenger pattern, the origin would simply be the message sender.

-### Shared Mutable Data

-Identifying authors becomes essential with all sorts of storage abstractions and caching hierarchies, where it allows observers to identify the change authors of data modifications:
+### Share Observables

+Identifying message authors can become essential whenever multiple observers observe the same observable while their actions can cause it so send messages.

+Mutable data is a common type of such shared observables.
+For example, when multiple entities observe and modify a storage abstraction or caching hierarchy, they often want to avoid reacting to their own actions.
+Such overreaction might lead to redundant work or inifnite response cycles.
+So they identify as change authors when modifying the data and ignore messages from `self` when observing it:

 ```swift
 class Collaborator: Observer {